Common misconceptions about aviation and Malmi Airport

 Misconception 6: There's nothing worth preserving in Malmi Airport.

 Truth: Malmi is one of the best-preserved pre-WWII international airport milieus in the world.
 The functionalist architecture of its buildings has won international acclaim.
-Since 1991, the Airport as a whole has been included in the list of nationally significant cultural environments by the National Board of Antiquities (NBA) and the Ministry of the Environment.
-The Airport has also been included in the global List of 100 Most Endangered Sites by World Monuments Fund (WMF).
+Since 1991, the Airport as a whole has been included in the list of nationally significant cultural environments (in Finnish) by the National Board of Antiquities (NBA) and the Ministry of the Environment.
+The Airport has also been included on the global List of 100 Most Endangered Sites by World Monuments Fund (WMF).
 According to both the NBA and the WMF, the cultural-historical value of the Airport is strongly based on its continuing busy aviation use.
 The Airport with its runways has also been included in the selection of significant monuments of modern architecture by the international DoCoMoMo working group.

 The function of the buildings as a part of an operational airport would be lost if the aviation activities were relocated and a suburb were built on the runways.
 The most significant historic aviation milieu in Finland and its cultural value would be destroyed, and only two buildings torn from their functional purpose would remain.
 As such, the remains of Malmi Airport would have no claim to be included in any international lists of valuable sites.